awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-S3-servicecatalog.md

-# Tutorial: Create a Pipeline That Deploys to AWS Service Catalog<a name="tutorials-S3-servicecatalog"></a>
+# Tutorial: Create a pipeline that deploys to AWS Service Catalog<a name="tutorials-S3-servicecatalog"></a>

 AWS Service Catalog enables you to create and provision products based on AWS CloudFormation templates\.
 This tutorial shows you how to create and configure a pipeline to deploy your product template to AWS Service Catalog and deliver changes you have made in your source repository \(already created in GitHub, CodeCommit, or Amazon S3\)\.